 \subsection{OHM locations}

-In Figure\,\ref{Fig:location} we show all the OHM locations, including 18 new OHMs found by FAST and 135 known ones found by others.
-From the Figure\,\ref{Fig:location} we can see that the previously known OHMs are mostly located at $0^\circ\lesssim{\rm DEC}\lesssim30^\circ$, covered by the Arecibo observations.
-It is expectable that the FAST observation will be able to fill the gap of ${\rm DEC}\gtrsim30^\circ$ and ${\rm DEC}\lesssim0^\circ$.
+In Figure\,\ref{Fig:location} we show all the OHM locations, including 18 new OHMs found by FAST and 136 known ones found by others.
+From Figure\,\ref{Fig:location} we can see that the previously known OHMs are mostly located at $0^\circ\lesssim{\rm Dec}\lesssim30^\circ$, covered by the Arecibo observations.
+It is expected that the FAST observation will be able to fill the gap of ${\rm Dec}\gtrsim30^\circ$ and ${\rm Dec}\lesssim0^\circ$.
 Currently, the area covered by FAST has reached $\sim$10000 deg$^2$.
 We have discovered and identified 27 OHMs, which is 20\% of all known OHMs, and including 18 newly found OHMs, which is 12.4\% of all known OHMs.
 The 27 OHMs are selected and identified from the 145 PSCz sources, already covered by the current FAST observation.
-This means that the FAST OHM detection rate is 18.6\%, which is close to the 17\% detection rate of the Arecibo OHM Survey \citep{Darling2000}.
+This means that the FAST OHM detection rate is 18.6\%, which is close to the 17\% detection rate of the Arecibo OHM survey \citep{Darling2000}.
 However, about 20 previously known OHMs with PSCz counterparts are not detected by FAST, although they lie within the volume surveyed by FASHI.
 The main reason for this is the currently limited detection sensitivity.
 Furthermore, it also means that about 47 (27+20) OHMs have been successfully detected in the 145 PSCz sources, resulting in a detection rate of 32.4\% for this PSCz sample.